home-assistant/home-assistant.io/source/_integrations/samsungtv.markdown

 #### Subnet/VLAN

 Samsung SmartTV do not allow websocket connections across different subnets or VLANs.
-If your TV is not on the same subnet as HomeAssistant this will fail.
+If your TV is not on the same subnet as Home Assistant this will fail.
 It may be possible to bypass this issue by using IP masquerading or a proxy.